microsoft/Industrial-Foundation-Models/README.md

-# Towards Industrial Foundation Models: Integrating Large Language Models with Industrial Data Knowledge
+# Towards Industrial Foundation Models: Integrating Large Language Models with Industrial Data Intelligence

 Industrial data and the intelligence behind it lay the foundation for crucial applications across multiple domains.
 - In healthcare, insights from patient information, physiological signals, and treatment histories can lead to precise diagnostics and prognostics.